Git-Lamurette/Notion-DnD/README.md

 This is a project I am working on in my free time as a way to learn python, seeing as there was no solid solution for D&D content I though to share it with everyone.
 I welcome any feedback or contributions!

+If you do not wish to build your own database or to configure anything you can directly copy the [Notion Database Here](https://dnd-srd.notion.site/)

 ## Roadmap

 - [x] Build Notion databases from DND 5e API JSON files